GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/preprocflat.rst

 The flat field is the only exposure where all the fibers are well illuminated.
-It is uses to define the position of the fiber light on the detector.
+It is uses to define the position of the light on the detector.
 This information is needed to extract the arc spectra.
 A reference flat is also needed identify the position of the bundle gaps.

-For the science reduction, the flat needs to have been corrected for quantum efficiency differences between the chips.
+For the science reduction, the flat needs to have been corrected for differences in quantum efficiency between the chips.
 This is wavelength dependent.
 So, we need the flat for the wavelength calibration but we need to the wavelength calibration to produce the science flat.

 This circular requirement forces us to first reduce the flat without the QE correction and use that as reference to extract the arc and calculate